You will need the following parts to build this example:

 - SENSOR_PIN should be set to the analog input which is connected to the photocell and resistor.

 - SERVER_IP and SERVER_PORT should be set to the IP address and port of the computer which will receive photo sensor readings.
 The IP address should be written with commas instead of periods, for example if your computer has an IP address of 192.168.1.100 you would use a value of '192, 168, 1, 100' without quotes.

-python installed) or use the netcat command (good for Mac or Linux out of the box, or Windows if installed separately).
+To receive measurements on your computer, you can either run a python script (good for Windows, Mac, or Linux with python installed) or use the netcat command (good for Mac or Linux out of the box, or Windows if installed separately).

 To run the python listener, in a terminal window navigate to the Scripts subdirectory of the software download and execute this command:

 Alternatively, to use the netcat tool in a terminal window execute:

 Either server will listen for connections on port 8000 and print out data received to the standard output.
 The python script will also append the time that each measurement occured, whereas the netcat command won't add anything.
 You can stop either server by pressing Ctrl-C in the terminal.